Neo-47/RL-Agent-Playing-Pacman/README.md

 that it plays and wins nearly each single game.
 There is a basic simulation for robot controller (Crawler), where I applied the same learning algorithms to the crawler.

-The project is one of 5 projects offered in [Berkeley's cs188 intro to AI.](http://ai.berkeley.edu/home.html)

 ## Table of contents